henrikwidlund/unfoldedcircle-oppo/README.md

 ### Running

 - The published binary is self-contained and doesn't require any additional software.
 It's compiled for Linux ARM64 and is meant to be running on the remote.
-- You can also run the program using Docker `docker run -it henrikwidlund/unfoldedcircle-oppo`
+- Use the [Docker Image](https://hub.docker.com/r/henrikwidlund/unfoldedcircle-oppo) in the [Core Simulator](https://github.com/unfoldedcircle/core-simulator)

 ### Network